 Sarah often says "Wait until I get my hands on you!" whilst chasing someone.
 (Usually Ed.)

-Cerebus Retcon: The series finale reveals that the reason Eddy is such a jerk is that all the years he endured with his big brother were in fact torture, and not as cool as he claimed to everyone in the cul-de-sac.
+Cerebus Retcon: The series finale reveals that the reason Eddy is such a jerk is that all the years he endured with his big brother were in fact torture, and that pretty much everything he had ever said about his brother was made-up.

 Chaos Architecture: The environment decides whether or not to grow steep hilltops in some episodes or if the alleys are big enough to support a cardboard city.

 In addition, the Eds' theme park.

-Characterization Marches On: Ed, Double D, and Eddy in the later seasons are almost unrecognizable in personality compared to how they were earlier.
-Ed was presented as a slightly smarter, but more absentminded teenager than outright stupid or infantile like he is later, and he initially lacked the Super Strength that became a major part of his character.
-Double D was also much more relaxed and low-speaking, and far more willing to go along with Eddy's scams—contrast to how neurotic he is later on, as well as being the "Moral Compass", so to speak, of the trio.
+Characterization Marches On: The Eds in the later seasons are almost unrecognizable in personality compared to how they were earlier.
+Ed was presented as a slightly smarter, but more absentminded tweenager than outright stupid or infantile like he is later, and he initially lacked the Super Strength that became a major part of his character.
+Edd was also much more relaxed and low-speaking, and far more willing to go along with Eddy's scams—contrast to how neurotic he is later on, as well as being the "Moral Compass," so to speak, of the trio.
 Eddy in the early seasons wasn't the greedy, narrisictic, Jerkass with a Hair-Trigger Temper that we know in later ones.

 Chekhov's Gunman: Eddy's brother has been occasionally mentioned in spite having no real relevance to the plot, except for a few moments.
 But later on, it appears as he's responsible for Eddy's entire character of being a greedy, narcissistic Jerkass, what with the way he brutally abuses Eddy in one of the most serious forms of Slapstick in the entire series.